BahaaKayali92/react-blueprint-2021/README.md

 # react-blueprint-2021
-it is a quick Blueprint for React Development
+it is a quick Setup for React Development

 npm install
 # to start normal server